MALEY237/STRATERGY-DASH/README.md

-# Retail Analytics Strategic Dashboard
+# Retail Strategic Dashboard

-A Flask-based dashboard for retail analytics data visualization, designed for investors and executives.
+A Flask-based dashboard for STRATERGIC analytics data visualization, designed for investors and executives.

 ## Overview